ugurdogrusoz/visuall/README.md

 `npm run ng serve` for development and debugging

-`npm run ng serve --host 0.0.0.0` for making development server accesible on network
+`npm run serve-public` for making development server accesible on network

 `npm run ng test` for unit tests

-`npm run ng build` to generate a production build, `npm run ng build --prod` to generate a minified, uglified production build
+`npm run ng build` to generate a production build, `npm run build-prod` to generate a minified, uglified production build

-`npm run ng build` and `npm run ng build --prod` commands generate files inside ***dist\ng-visuall*** folder.
+`npm run ng build` and `npm run build-prod` commands generate files inside ***dist\ng-visuall*** folder.
 An HTTP server should serve these files.
 You can use [server.js](server.js) file to run a server with command `node server.js`.

 ## User Guide